jacmei/valorant-account-switcher/README.md

 Click on `Add/Edit` and fill out the form with appropriate credentials

 Click on one of the newly created buttons to launch game

+## Issues/Answers

+*The program doesn't do anything but open up the Riot Client*

+> Set the program to run as administrator